-The NY Times has a less than stellar record for science coverage (even by mass-media standards), so we were pleasantly surprised to find the following adult, nuanced story in the Gray Lady‘s pages.
+The NY Times has a less than stellar record for science coverage, so we were pleasantly surprised to see the following adult, nuanced story on the Gray Lady‘s pages.
 Veteran reporters Marcus Toynboyalé, Jeff Chambers and Steven Glass have taken a critical, unfawning look at the upcoming überpaper from Naomi Oreskes of Harvard University; the climate connection should be self-explanatory.
 Enjoy these excerpts. —Eds.

 Hundred Detractors of Einstein Right Because 100 > 1,

 Discovers Philosopher of Science

 Using the latest scientific method, researchers have settled an age-old controversy.

 One of the hoarier chestnuts beloved of deniers of evolution, vaccines and the climate is the story of Albert Einstein’s response to news that a hundred Third Reich scientists had excoriated his Theory of Relativity as “flawed.”

 “Why a hundred?” the celebrity scientist is said to have retorted.
 “If I were wrong, one would have been enough!”

 It’s a catchy line, and—as incredible as it seems today—a host of once-reputable thinkers have actually fallen for it over the years.

 But a new study, to be published in Nature, will finally set the record straight and “send the zombie meme of Alfred Einstein, genius, back to the grave for good,” hopes lead author Naomi Oreskes.

 “The history books are wrong,” denies the history denier and alt-historian, who teaches history at Harvard.
 “People often fall into the trap of viewing past centuries—the Newtonian age—through a modern [physics] lens, from the post-classical universe we live in today.